 Common cold complications

 In addition, if you have a health condition such as asthma, chronic bronchitis or emphysema, you may experience several weeks of respiratory symptoms long after the cold is over.
-Let’s look at some of the common cold complications that occur.

 Sinus infection (acute sinusitis)

 Acute sinusitis is characterised by inflammation and swelling of the mucus membranes that line your sinus cavities.
 The inflammation causes the mucus glands in the sinuses to secrete more mucus.
 When the passages in your sinuses become blocked, pressure develops and your nose may feel blocked.
-If your cold lingers for more than a week and you begin to have pain in the sinus area, headache, upper tooth pain, nasal obstruction, cough or thick yellow/green nasal drainage, seek medical advice.
+If your cold lingers for more than 10 days and you begin to have pain in the sinus area, headache, upper tooth pain, nasal obstruction, cough or thick yellow/green nasal drainage, seek medical advice.
 You may have acute sinusitis.

 If you have asthma, a cold can make you feel congested and make you cough as you try to expel mucus from your throat or lungs.
 You may have a dry cough and wheeze initially with an asthma attack.
 Then you may experience feelings of breathlessness, chest tightness and coughing.
 If you notice your asthma worsening, follow your asthma action plan.
 If it continues to get worse, seek medical advice from your doctor or asthma nurse or get medical treatment immediately.